AhmedYousriSobhi/CSE/quantumComputing/quantum-computing.md

 # 2. Mathematical Prerequisites
 ## 2.1.
 Complex Numbers Basics
-**Quantum computing relies heavily on complex numbers to represent states.**
+> Quantum computing relies heavily on complex numbers to represent states

 **The Concept of $i$**</br>
 To solve equations where squaring results in a negative number, we introduce the **imaginary unit**.